mikekeith52/AllStatesForecast/user_guide.md

     - no mixing data types (no str and datetime objects)
   - **call_me** : str
     - the model nickname
-  - use keywords to force a metric value for smoother processing of some other methods (like [plot()](#plotting), etc.) -- should be the name of a metric {'mape','rmse','mae','r2'} and a numeric value as the argument
+  - use keywords to force a metric value -- should be the name of a metric {'mape','rmse','mae','r2'} and a numeric value as the argument
 ```python
 >>> f.forecast_splice(models=['arima','tbats'],periods=('2020-01-01',)) # one splice in january 2020
 >>> f.forecast_splice(models=['arima','ets','tbats'],periods=(datetime.datetime(2020,1,1),datetime.datetime(2020,3,1)), mape = 0.05, r2 = .95) # two splices in january and march 2020, respectively